Cultivating Purpose and Discernment in a Computational World

 This isn’t consequentialism, which is spatial and retrospective even when issuing predictions.
 A consequentialist assumes that there will be a moment in time where all the results can be counted, summed up, and judged in their totality.
 Consequentialism wants a final reckoning.

-I’m asking us to be more attentive to time—to remain attentive to what our actions become as time carries them forward—effects that unfold unevenly, escape any single moment of judgment, and often take others by surprise, and rarely if ever on an arrival schedule.
+I’m asking us to be more attentive to time—to remain attentive to what our actions become as time carries them forward—effects that unfold unevenly, escape any single moment of judgment, and often take us and others by surprise, and rarely if ever on an arrival schedule.

 This is what it means to take time seriously.
 Moral judgment becomes less a matter of standing still and more an art of navigation—of noticing when forces begin to swerve, when good intentions gather dangerous momentum, when success starts to spill over into harm.